On the Paradox of Certified Training: Omitted Details on Continuity

-Here we expand on the proof sketch given in the main paper to provide a complete proof of \cref{thm:cont}.
+We expand on the proof sketch given in the main paper to provide a complete proof of \cref{thm:cont}.

-\begin{proof} \textbf{Box}: Recall that for Box, $\vl_{i}$ and $\vu_{i}$ are computed directly as a function of $\vl_{i-1}$, $\vu_{i-1}$, and $\bm{\theta}$.
-For linear layers, this function is a sum of products of elements in $\vl_{i-1}$, $\vu_{-1}$ and $\bm{\theta}$, which is continuous \wrt all variables.
+\begin{proof} \textbf{IBP}: Recall that for IBP, $\vl_{i}$ and $\vu_{i}$ are computed directly as a function of $\vl_{i-1}$, $\vu_{i-1}$, and $\bm{\theta}$.
+For affine layers, this function is a sum of products of elements in $\vl_{i-1}$, $\vu_{-1}$ and $\bm{\theta}$, which is continuous \wrt all variables.
 If $i$ is a ReLU layer, the lower (upper) bound function is $\ReLU(l_{i-1,j})$ (resp. $\ReLU(u_{i-1,j})$), which is also clearly continuous.
 As compositions, sums, and products of continuous functions are continuous functions, this directly shows that $l_{L,j}$ are ultimately continuous.

-\textbf{DeepZ}: For DeepZ, the computation of each $\vl_{i}$ and $\vu_{i}$ includes backsubstitution, where to obtain the final expressions (as in \cref{eq:finalbounds}), we repeatedly substitute in lower/upper bound expressions, based on the values of $\bm{\theta}$ and $\vl_{i'}$ and $\vu_{i'}$ from \emph{all} previous layers.
-Note that as before, it suffices to show that for some $i$, $\vl_{i}$ and $\vu_{i}$ are continuous \wrt $\bm{\theta}$ and all previous $\vl_{i'}$ and $\vu_{i'}$.
+\textbf{DeepZ}: For DeepZ, computing each $\vl_{i}$ and $\vu_{i}$ includes backsubstitution, where to obtain the final expressions (as in \cref{eq:finalbounds}), we repeatedly substitute in lower/upper bound expressions, based on the values of $\bm{\theta}$ and $\vl_{i'}$ and $\vu_{i'}$ from \emph{all} previous layers.
+As before, it suffices to show that for some $i$, $\vl_{i}$ and $\vu_{i}$ are continuous \wrt $\bm{\theta}$ and all previous $\vl_{i'}$ and $\vu_{i'}$.

 First, recall that during each step of backsubstitution we encounter terms of the form $\alpha \cdot x_{i',j}$, and based on the sign of $\alpha$ substitute the lower or the upper bound expression for $x_{i',j}$.
 When one such $\alpha=0$, $\alpha \cdot x_{i',j}$ is continuous (both the left and the right limit equal the function value at that point, $0$).
 Thus, we can reduce these cases to cases where no $\alpha$ values encountered are zero, \ie all choices for the upper/lower bound to be substituted during backsubstitution are \emph{fixed}.